amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-custom-formulas.md

 ![c_f_freqpercentile.png](/docs/output/img/event-segmentation/c-f-freqpercentile-png.png)

-You can then take this information and create a [behavioral cohort](/docs/analytics/behavioral-cohorts) of your power users and further analyze them to see what distinguishes them from users who are not in the cohort.
+You can then take this information and create a [behavioral cohort](/docs/analytics/behavioral-cohorts) of your power users and further analyze them to see what distinguishes them from users who aren't in the cohort.

 ### HIST